 In this dish, we use Gochujang, a spicy paste commonly used in Korean cooking.
 This sweet, savory, spicy fermented paste is made from chilies, fermented soya beans, rice, and salt.

-It should be noted that gochujang has several ingredients that are on the high FODMAP list but the final product itself when eaten in its usual or smaller serving size is generally low FODMAP and should not pose a problem.
+Gochujang has several ingredients that are on the high FODMAP list but the final product itself in usual or smaller serving size is generally low FODMAP and shouldn’t pose a problem.

 If you can’t get a hold of this paste and are looking for a gochujang replacement, consider using Sriracha with a teaspoon of vinegar.
 Or chili sauce but not the sweet Thai chili sauce variety.